SFTtech/openage/doc/implementation/convert/README.md

 As we are using the media assets of the original game, the input format is preexisting and we have to deal with it.

-Unfortunately microsoft data formats are kind of interesting, so we need to transform the files to less interesting, but more usable formats.
+Unfortunately the original asset binary formats are a bit "special", so we need to convert the files to a format that is less special, and more usable.
 This is what the convert script does.

 The convert script is divided into two parts: